gerund or present participle: gaslighting

-Parents gave Millennials participation trophies.
-Parents helicoptered over them.
-Parents didn’t let them fall down, get hurt, and learn to stand again.
+Parents gave Millennials participation trophies and helicoptered over them.
+Adults didn’t let them fall down, get hurt, and learn to stand again.
 If Millennials had raised themselves, they’d be tough as nails.
 If Millennials had been raised on the streets, they’d be square-shouldered, and thick skinned.
 But they aren’t, and that means someone appeased them to a point of weakness.

 I’m a Gen X dad of two; my son is 3, my daughter is 5.
 We live in Iowa.

 In the summer of 2016, Mercer Park in Iowa City opened the state’s largest play structure for children.
 It had multiple slides, a toddler climbing wall, swings aplenty, and a footbridge.

 The footbridge was just over six feet off the ground—I could stand under it and almost touch it with the tippity-top of my head—and connected the climbing wall to the main structure.
 When I saw it, I immediately thought of Indiana Jones and the Temple of Doom.
 The ending, specifically, when Indy is trapped on a rope bridge far above a river, Thuggee members closing in on him menacingly.

 I didn’t envision Indy because the footbridge was made of rope or flimsy in any way, but because it contained steps.
 The bridge didn’t have a fixed-bottom without gaps; it was a step bridge.
 When you looked down you could see the ground below you.